 Dr. Mary Newport

 In 2008, she wrote an article, “What If There Was a Cure for Alzheimer’s Disease and No One Knew?” relaying her family’s experience with this disease and her research into a dietary intervention that may benefit persons with Alzheimer’s and other neurodegenerative diseases.
-September 27, 2011, marked the date of the release of her book, Alzheimer’s Disease: What If There Was A Cure?
-The Story of Ketones (2011; 2nd edition 2013) details the story of Steve’s dramatic response to medium-chain triglycerides providing ketones as an alternative fuel for the brain, with translations in German, Japanese and French.
-Her latest effort was released in August 2015, entitled The Coconut Oil and Low-Carbohydrate Solution for Alzheimer’s, Parkinson’s and Other Diseases, a practical guide to using coconut oil and MCT oil and a sensible approach to lowering carbs in the diet to increase ketones, which provide alternative fuel for the brain.
+Her first book Alzheimer’s Disease: What If There Was A Cure?
+The Story of Ketones (2011; 2nd edition 2013) details the story of Steve’s dramatic response to medium-chain triglycerides providing ketones as an alternative fuel for the brain, with translations in German, Japanese, Mandarin and French.
+Her second book, The Coconut Oil and Low-Carbohydrate Solution for Alzheimer’s, Parkinson’s and Other Diseases (2015), offers a practical guide to using coconut oil and MCT oil and a sensible approach to lowering carbs in the diet to increase ketones, which provide alternative fuel for the brain.
 Her newest book, The Complete Book of Ketones: A Practical Guide to Ketogenic Diets and Ketone Supplements is available for pre-orders from Amazon, Barnes and Noble, and Indie Bound and will ship on February 19, 2019.
 This book explains what ketones are and how they work, details the role of ketones in evolution, the history of ketone research and ketogenic diets through the eyes of the pioneers and rising stars in this field, and provides practical step-by-step information to plan a low-carb or ketogenic diet.

 An Update from Dr. Mary Newport

 Studies of ketone esters for Alzheimer’s, Parkinson’s and other neurodegenerative diseases urgently need to be undertaken but funding for mass production of the ester and clinical testing has not yet materialized.
 For now, you can provide ketones to the brain as an alternative fuel by consuming foods that contain medium chain triglycerides to produce ketones.
 Ketone salts offer a new source of boosting ketone levels with many people reporting health benefits.
 This should not be taken as medical advice and I strongly encourage people to consult with their physician before undertaking a ketogenic diet or using ketone supplements.
 If you or your loved one is suffering from a progressive condition, this may be worth considering.